 '''

 dataio - Data format conversion package (RFITS, etc.)

 dbms - Database management package (not yet)

 images - General image processing package

 language - The command language itself

 lists - List processing package

 local - The template local package

 obsolete - Obsolete tasks

 noao - The NOAO optical astronomy packages

 plot - Plot package

 proto - Prototype or interim tasks

 softools - Software tools package

-system - System utilties package
+system - System utilities package

 utilities - Miscellaneous utilities package

 '''

 For dealing with CCD images, which is what we will do with IRAF, the images package is the most important.
 Under the images package there are several subpackages.
-In the subpackage imutil there are the following tasks (listed here only togive you an idea of the kind of individual tasks there are in IRAF):
+In the subpackage imutil there are the following tasks (listed here only to give you an idea of the kind of individual tasks there are in IRAF):

-'''

-images.imutil:

-chpixtype - Change the pixel type of a list of images

-hedit - Header editor

-hselect - Select a subset of images satisfying an expression

-imarith - Simple image arithmetic

-imcopy - Copy an image

-imdelete - Delete a list of images

-imdivide - Image division with zero checking and rescaling

-imexpr - Evaluate a general image expression

-imfunction - Apply a single argument function to a list of images

-imgets - Return an image header parameter as a string

-imheader - Print an image header

-imhistogram - Compute and plot or print an image histogram

-imjoin - Join images along a given dimension

-imrename - Rename one or more images

-imreplace - Replace a range of pixel values with a constant

-imslice - Slice images into images of lower dimension

-imstack - Stack images into a single image of higher dimension

-imsum - Compute the sum, average, or median of a set of images

-'''
+''' images.imutil: chpixtype - Change the pixel type of a list of images hedit - Header editor hselect - Select a subset of images satisfying an expression imarith - Simple image arithmetic imcopy - Copy an image imdelete - Delete a list of images imdivide - Image division with zero checking and rescaling imexpr - Evaluate a general image expression imfunction - Apply a single argument function to a list of images imgets - Return an image header parameter as a string imheader - Print an image header imhistogram - Compute and plot or print an image histogram imjoin - Join images along a given dimension imrename - Rename one or more images imreplace - Replace a range of pixel values with a constant imslice - Slice images into images of lower dimension imstack - Stack images into a single image of higher dimension imsum - Compute the sum, average, or median of a set of images imtile - Tile same sized 2D images into a 2D mosaic imstatistics - Compute and print statistics for a list of images listpixels - Convert an image section into a list of pixels '''